abstractsite/pyblish.com/app/static/views/guide/publishing.md

 C:\Users\marcus\Documents\maya\projects\default\published
 ```

-This is where Pyblish chose to store `MyCube` when you hit the Publish button.
+This is where Pyblish chose to store `Gollum` when you hit the Publish button.
 But how did it know to do that?
 And why did it put it in a subdirectory that looks like the current date and time, followed by a few other directories?

 - published
  - 20140907-174550
   - demo.model
-   - MyCub
+   - Gollum

 And how did it know to produce 4 files?
 Why not 5, or 3?

-- MyCube
+- Gollum
- - MyCube.ma
+ - Gollum.ma
- - MyCube.mb
+ - Gollum.mb
- - MyCube.obj
+ - Gollum.obj
- - MyCube.mtl
+ - Gollum.mtl

-Well, the answer lies in the plugins.
+Well, the answer lies in the plug-ins.

-#### How It Works

-If you haven't already done so, now would be an excellent time to read How It Works.
-It'll provide you with an overview of how Pyblish processes your publishes.
-Once you're ready, come back here and we'll continue.

-- How It Works

 ### 5 Minutes Later

-> Ok, so a selection plugin *selects* the cube?
+> Ok, so a selection plug-in *selects* the cube?

 Yes.
 It knows to do this because of how it is implemented.